-CORPORATE GOVERNANCE (continued)
+CORPORATE GOVERNANCE (continued) PRINCIPAL RISKS AND UNCERTAINTIES (continued)

-PRINCIPAL RISKS (continued) Risk (in what way) Underlying cause of risk or uncertainty Control or mitigation implemented Climate Change (Market) Negative effect on the properties themselves due to failure to keep up with tenant and/ or societal climate change expectations or regulation, for example relating to net zero targets.
-The Board seeks regular update training from external consultants to ensure it keeps abreast of expectations and regulation.
-The Board also actively engages with the Independent Property Valuer to understand their approach to Climate Change factors in determining their valuation so as to ensure the properties are not regarded as below market benchmarks in this respect.
-Instructing an energy efficiency rating for each building in the property portfolio has provided useful insight for improvements.
-Such opportunities for improvement are carefully considered on reputational as well as pure economic grounds.
-The Board has also engaged an external advisor to assist in determining an action plan for the future and in communicating that plan to investors.
-See www.cipropertyfund.com Geo-political conflict (Market) Political and economic disruptions, impact of evolving sanctions, supply chains e.g. building materials, the EU's over reliance on energy and power from Russia driving price increases and supply issues.
+Risk (in what way) Underlying cause of risk or uncertainty Control or mitigation implemented Climate Change (Operational) Negative effect on the properties themselves due to failure to keep up with tenant and/or societal climate change expectations or regulation, for example relating to net zero targets.
+This negative effect may manifest as a lack of attractiveness of the relevant property to new tenants or prospective purchasers.
+The Board actively engages with the Independent Property Valuer to understand their approach to climate change factors in determining their valuation to ensure the properties are not regarded as below market benchmarks in this respect.
+Instructing an energy efficiency rating for each buildin in the property portfolio has provided useful insight fo improvements.
+Such opportunities for improvement are carefully considered on reputational as well as pur economic grounds.
+The Board has also engaged an external advisor to assist in determining an action plan for the future and communicating that plan to investors.
+See www.cipropertyfund.com .
+With the help of its external advisors, the Board keeps abreast of societal trends and ensures that it's compliant with appropriate legal requirements and regulations.
+Geo-political tensions (Market) Political and economic disruptions, impact of evolving sanctions, supply chains e.g. building materials; escalating conflicts in the Middle East and elsewhere.
 The Board relies on the Market Maker and Registrar having adequate controls and governance in place to deal with sanctions and monitor the geographical location of investors.
-The Board seeks regular updates from both Ravenscroft Specialist Fund Management Limited and Link Market Services (Guernsey) Limited.
-CIPF has no physical investments in Ukraine, Russia or Eastern Europe.
-To date, the Group has experienced no difficulties arising from the conflict, but has reflected the resulting increase in costs in its future plans.
+The Board seeks regular updates from both Ravenscroft (CI) Limited and Link Market Services (Guernsey) Limited.
+CIPF has no physical investments in any conflict area.
+To date, the Group has experienced no difficulties arising from geo-political issues, but has reflected the resulting increase in costs in its future plans.
 Disruption to supply chains (Market) Increased lead-in times, lack of available resources or available labour, increased construction costs, increased energy prices or fuel shortages.
-The Board relies on the Property Asset Manager and Ravenscroft Project Management Limited to advise on property maintenance and enhancement requirements and to take into consideration the impact of the disruption to supply chains on these aspects.
+The Board relies on the Property Asset Manager and Ravenscroft Project Management Limited, as project manager to advise on property maintenance and enhancement requirements and to take into consideration the impact of the disruption to supply chains on these aspects.
 Updates are provided on a regular basis at quarterly Board meetings.
 Ad-hoc Board meetings are held as required to discuss urgent maintenance or construction concerns.